Phnom Penh, Cambodia - Things to Do in Phnom Penh

 Top Things to Do in Phnom Penh

-Booking Tip: Entry costs $10 USD and includes both palace and pagoda access.
-Visit early morning (8-9 AM) to avoid crowds and heat.
-Dress modestly with covered shoulders and long pants - sarongs available for rent at entrance for $2.
+Booking Tip: Entry costs around $10 and tickets are purchased at the gate.
+Visit early morning (8-10am) or late afternoon to avoid crowds and heat.
+Dress modestly - covered shoulders and long pants required.

 Getting There